B2B expertsBy Tom Dougherty

 In their essence, brand development in manufacturing is not very different from other consumer product companies.
 They make something, whether it is a product or a service, market it, and sell it.
 Most consumer products companies know that they operate in a market full of products just like theirs.
 They know that the only thing that separates products from one another is their brand.

 Companies must start behaving like consumer products companies.

 They must understand that if they want to differentiate themselves from the other companies in the market they must invest in their brand.
 Branding the company is not that much different than branding any other company.

-First, you must understand the market in which you operate, uncover factors in selection, and build your brand around the precepts (beliefs) of those who purchase your products and services.
-Brand is not about the company; it is about the consumer.
+First, you must understand the market in which you operate, uncover factors in the selection, and build your brand around the precepts (beliefs) of those who purchase your products and services.
+The brand is not about the company; it is about the consumer.